dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 ### bonus advantages/disadvantages
 Many people now think that e-books and digital reading devices are more convenient.
-> Discue advantages of both formats and state which you prefer.**
+> Discuess both advantages and disadvantages of both formats and state which you prefer.**